 Instead: be strong in who you are, be kind in who you are and pick and only choose the fights that matter.

-Everyone can do this, it’s part of the Taoist teachings.
-It requires modesty so you minimize fights over power, it requires non-judgement, to release other people’s judgement and in that release conflict.
+Everyone can do this; it’s part of the Taoist teachings.
+It requires modesty, so you minimize fights over power, it requires non-judgment, to release other people’s judgment and in that release conflict.

-Success is often completing one’s essence and failure represents actions that take us further away from our essence.
-So often times we lose track of ourselves and the roots of failure come from mis-measuring ourselves.
+Success is often completing one’s essence, and failure represents actions that take us further away from our essence.
+So often we lose track of ourselves, and the roots of failure come from mis-measuring ourselves.

 So in confronting the fear of failure: Are you ready to simplify down to truly living your life, rather than acting out to the rules and projections of others?
 You will fail when trying to live to outside measures but succeed when living against your own essence.